 - 1-2 tbsp water

-Cooking method 1: Add vegetable oil to cast iron skillet and heat up skillet.
+- Cooking method 1: Add vegetable oil to cast iron skillet and heat up skillet.
 When the cast iron is heated up (you should be able to feel the heat), sear marinated salmon non-skin side down for 1 minute.
 Do not pour marinate to skillet.
 Flip the salmon over and immediately bring cast iron skillet and salmon into the already pre-heated oven.
 Cook for 8-11 minutes, depending on thickness of the salmon (see Note 1)

-Cooking method 2: Place salmon on a baking tray greased with vegetable oil.
+- Cooking method 2: Pre-heat oven to 400 degrees F..
+Place salmon on a baking tray greased with vegetable oil.
 Bake marinated salmon for 11-15 minutes (do not pour marinated to baking tray), depending on the thickness of the salmon (see Note 1)

-While the salmon is in the oven, bring the sauce that was set aside earlier to a pot, add 1-2 tbsp of water, and bring to boil.
+- Bring the sauce that was set aside earlier to a pot, add 1-2 tbsp of water, and bring to boil.
 Lower the heat and continue to cook sauce/glaze for a minute or so.
 Glaze should thicken slightly.
 Remove from heat.